AlexRodZingg/bd-futures-found-me/README.md

 **GOAL:** Become familiar with the code and makes sure that it builds

 Phase 0 is complete when:
-- You have found the `ComplianceEnforcer` and your team has answers to the discussion questions above.
+- You have found the `ComplianceEnforcer` and you have answers to the discussion questions above.
 - The code is building in your workspace (but tests are failing)